TFAGaming/Homestead/docs/Configuration/Integrations and Plugins.md

 ## PlaceholderAPI
 **PlaceholderAPI** is a plugin that allows server owners to display information from various plugins in a uniform format.

+!!! success ""

+    There is no need to use `/papi ecloud download Homestead`, Homestead automatically registers the placeholders on startup.

 Available placeholders:

 - `%homestead_region_bank%`: Displays the region's bank balance.